leungkean/GSMRL/README.md

 Same as in `Cube` dataset except for these differences

-- Train the ACflow model

-Change the directory for the corresponding dataset.
+- Train the ACflow model: Change the directory for the corresponding dataset.

-- Train the PPO Policy
+- Train the PPO Policy: Change the directory for the corresponding dataset.

 **Important:** Add `--env reg` flag.

-Change the directory for the corresponding dataset.